alashi2001/alashi2001/README.md

-# Hi there, I'm Ahmed Hisham Abdullah Alakshmi 👋
+# Hi there, I'm Ahmed Hisham Abdullah Alashi 👋

 Welcome to my GitHub!
 I'm an international student at President University, exploring the exciting fields of **Big Data Analytics**, **Ubiquitous Computing**, **Machine Learning**, and **Business Intelligence**.
 With a passion for technology and a deep appreciation for art, I’m on a journey to combine data science with creative problem-solving.